Our Ingredients' Promise

 We have never tested our products on animals and do not retail in countries where animal testing is mandated by law.

 All our Glycerine and Squalane is vegetable-derived.
-As of Autumn 2019 all products are also now Carmine-free.
+All products are also now Carmine-free with the exception of our Waterproof Lip Liner.

 We use select animal by-products traditionally used in cosmetics for their positive skincare benefits, and because their vegan alternatives entail the use of non-biodegradable plastic or silicone.